 There are "instructions for the impatient": a minimal set of installation instructions, assuming everything works.
 For more details and explanations, see Jason Swails' wiki.

-All of Amber will compile and run on Ubuntu Linux platforms.
+All of Amber will compile and run on Ubuntu Linux platforms (and variants like lubuntu, Kubuntu and xubuntu).
 For any recent version (say 12.04 or later), the following command should get you the needed optional packages:

-sudo apt-get install csh flex patch gfortran g++ xorg-dev python-tk
+sudo apt-get install csh flex patch gfortran g++ make xorg-dev python-tk

 (note that the penultimate library is "zlib-one-g", not "zlib-el-g")